 Please note that a pretest uses one of the student’s assessment attempts, so users may wish to compensate by adding an additional retake attempt in the Fail Attempts Allowed section of the Assessment Options page.
 For example, most programs automatically stop the student after two failed attempts on the same quiz.
 However, if the student fails the pretest, this will count as one fail attempt, only allowing one attempt on the quiz at the end of the lesson.

 When students pass a pretest, that lesson bank of questions will be included in the test and exam banks, so they may be tested on that content again later in the course.
 Also keep in mind that some lessons do not contain quizzes (such as project lessons).
 The activities in these lessons will automatically be assigned to the student to complete when they reach that point in the course and pretesting will not allow them to skip these lessons.

-Pretesting does not work on World Language courses.
+Pretesting is not available or does not work on the following courses:

 To find out how to enable or disable pretesting, use one of the following links: